Edussentials

 About Edussentials

-Edussentials is a dedicated group of passionate individuals committed to making quality education accessible to all children, regardless of their background or circumstances.
+Edussentials is a IGCSE global perspectives project committed to making quality education accessible to all children, regardless of their background or circumstances.

 We believe that every child deserves access to essential educational materials and books that can open doors to a brighter future.